A patio awning and patio furniture; photo courtesy Lilsarahp.

 Some homeowners prefer brick patios for their solid, level surface and design flexibility.
 There are seemingly endless types and shapes of bricks available, so creating a unique look that fits the style of your home is easy to do.

-Building a brick patio is something DIYers can do if they have the necessary materials and patience to get the job done right — its a lot of hard work!
+Building a brick patio is just one of many DIY projects that average DIYers can tackle if they have the necessary materials, some willing helpers with strong backs, and the patience to get the job done right — its a lot of hard work!
 For this type of patio to lay flat and look uniform, a well-compacted foundation is essential (you dont want anything sinking or shifting later).

 It requires a lot of sweat and time as you must remove all grass, roots, humps, and bumps.
 But dont take shortcuts because this step can make or break the quality of your patio.